Getting to Know Neurodevelopmental Disorders

 Addressing both ASD and ADHD concurrently requires an approach that combines strategies to suit the individuals specific requirements.

-NCBI, regular treatments for either condition might not work as well when both are present, so more creative and personalized approaches are needed.
+According to NCBI, regular treatments for either condition might not work as well when both are present, so more creative and personalized approaches are needed.

 Using medications such, as stimulants and non stimulants can be beneficial in addressing symptoms of ADHD.
 However their effectiveness may vary for children with both conditions.
 They might also result in pronounced side effects.
 When it comes to treating autism medications typically focus on managing symptoms, like irritability and aggression.